Master Biodiversity, Ecology and Evolution

 International Pathway “Evolutionary Biology”

-As part of the Graduate Programme “Science for a Changing Planet” (see below), EvoBio is a 2-years, 120 ECTS study programme entirely thaught in English.
-Students carry out an international mobility either during the first- or second-year of the Master (Internship or study mobility; scholarships available).
+As part of the Graduate Programme “Science for a Changing Planet” (see below), the EvoBio Master programme is a 2-years, 120 ECTS course entirely taught in English.
+The programme encourages students to carry out an international mobility during either the first- or the second-year of their Master (Internship or study mobility).
+Mobility grants for internships abroad are available to cover part of the mobility expenses.

 Graduate Programme “Science for a Changing Planet”

-Students with a first higher education degree (e.g., Bachelor, Licence) or a recognized equivalent level of learning in the field of Natural Sciences, Biology of Organisms, Biology of Populations, Ecology and/or Genetics can candidate to the master BEE pathway Evolutionary Biology.
+This selective programme is open to worldwide talented students in various scientific fields.
+Students with a first higher education degree (e.g., Bachelor, Licence) or a recognized equivalent level of learning in the fields of Natural Sciences, Organismal Biology, Population Biology, Ecology and/or Genetics can apply to the EvoBio programme.

-The Graduate Programme proposes scholarships for each year of the master.
+The Graduate Programme offers a number of merit-based or mobility scholarships for each year of the master.
 See the block “scholarships” on the left side of the page.

 Overview of the teaching programme

-An overview of the teaching program is given in the syllabus below for each semester of the Master:
+An overview of the teaching programme is given in the syllabus below for each semester of the Master: